TwinHits/TIEngine/README.md

 This project is cross platform and has been tested on Visual Studio 14.0 and gcc 4.8.4.

+Install the dependencies in the lib folder.
+This engine utilizes
+	SFML - 2.5
+	Boost - 1.72.0

-To install, clone to your machine and run 'make'.
-This will produce a libTIEngine-debug in bin/.
-Move to lib folder of your choice.
+To install, clone to your machine and run 'cmake .'.
+This will create a TIEngine library and unit tests.

 In build/ run startproj.sh with the name of your project and the location for project directory.
 This will build folder heriarchy, make the default config.ini, and a starter makefile.

-Edit your project's makefile with the name of your executable in place of PROJECTNAME and the location you picked for the libTIEngine in LIBLOCATION.

 src/main.cpp has an include statement, rewrite it to point to TIEngine.h.

 See docs for documentation for avaliable classes and methods.

-This engine utilizes
-	SFML -
-	Boost -
-	SOCI -